pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 These are just a few examples, and the potential applications of LLMs are constantly evolving.
 As the technology continues to develop, we can expect even more  groundbreaking applications that will reshape how we interact with information, create content, and learn.
 However, it's important to remember that LLMs are still under development, and ethical considerations like potential biases and misinformation need to be addressed to ensure responsible and beneficial use of this powerful technology.

+## Evelyn
+Dr. Evelyn Walsh squinted at the swirling lines and nonsensical characters on her computer screen.
+It was the output from their latest artificial neural network (ANN), a project she'd poured years of research and a mountain of grant money into.
+The promise: a medical diagnosis tool that could analyze patient data and identify diseases with unparalleled accuracy.

+The reality?
+A frustrating black box.
+The ANN churned out results, some seemingly spot-on, others bafflingly wrong.
+But why?
+How?
+Peering into the inner workings of the ANN was like staring into a cosmic fog.
+The complex web of weighted connections and hidden layers offered no clear explanation for its decisions.

+Evelyn wasn't naive.
+She knew ANNs were powerful tools, capable of learning patterns invisible to the human eye.
+But this lack of transparency gnawed at her.
+It was like having a superpowered race car with a blind driver –  it might get you somewhere fast, but with no understanding of how, the potential for disaster lurked around every corner.

+Her frustration wasn't just academic.
+Imagine a doctor relying on an opaque system for a life-altering diagnosis.
+What if the ANN identified a rare disease in a patient, but the doctor couldn't verify the reasoning behind it?
+Trust, the cornerstone of the doctor-patient relationship, would crumble.

+Evelyn wasn't ready to throw in the towel.
+Maybe the answer wasn't in completely dismantling the ANN, but in building a bridge.
+A way to coax some interpretability out of this black box.
+She envisioned a new generation of ANNs, ones that could not only make diagnoses but also explain their reasoning in a way humans could understand.

+It was a moonshot, a long and uncertain path.
+But Evelyn, ever the explorer, was invigorated by the challenge.
+The potential benefits – a future of AI-powered medicine built on trust and transparency – were worth the pursuit.
+She wasn't just chasing a scientific breakthrough; she was chasing a future where cutting-edge technology and human intuition could work in harmony, a future where the black box could become a window into a world of deeper understanding.

 ## Upgrading to synthetic intelligemce
 The current technology in artificial intelligence is very good.
 However, they have challenges each of which I propose a solution.